tIcers/PythonPractice/README.md

 This repo is for practicing python coding problems.

-I would like to be python hero from newbie coder!
+I would like to be python from newbie to hero!